XRPLF/xrpl.js/packages/ripple-keypairs/README.md

 Derive a public and private key from a seed.
 The keys are represented as 33-byte hexadecimal strings.

 ```
-sign(message: string, privateKey: string) -> string
+sign(messageHex: string, privateKey: string) -> string
 ```
-Sign an arbitrary message with a private key.
+Sign an arbitrary hex-encoded message with a private key.
 Returns the signature as a hexadecimal string.

 ```
-verify(message: string, signature: string, publicKey: string) -> boolean
+verify(messageHex: string, signature: string, publicKey: string) -> boolean
 ```
-Verify a signature for a given message and public key.
+Verify a signature for a given hex-encoded message and public key.
 Returns true if the signature is valid, false otherwise.

 ```
 deriveAddress(publicKey: string) -> string